 Our online registration portal offers easy payment by credit card.
 You may also choose to pay by check to the office.
 Check payments must be received within 5 days.

 Cancellations with at least a 14-day notice will receive a camp credit of 50%.
 No refunds, regardless of reason.

 Registration is available on a first-come, first-served basis via our online registration portal only.
 Online registration begins at 10 AM on Tuesday, March 3.
 Spaces are limited, and camp does sell out every year.
 Early registration is encouraged to avoid any disappointment.
 Enrollment is accepted only when you complete the online checkout process fully, and acknowledge and agree to our terms and conditions.

-We do not offer sibling or any other discounts for our summer programs.
+We do not offer discounts for our summer programs.